garffff-bot/garffff-bot.github.io/content/Active Directory/Kerberoasting.md

-Kerberoast authentication happens when a user wants to interact with a server that is hosting a service.
+**Kerberoasting** is an attack method used in Active Directory environments where an attacker targets service accounts.
+It works by requesting and then cracking the service account’s Kerberos ticket (TGS—Ticket Granting Service).
 E.g MySQL, HTTP, FTP.... etc

 ![[Pasted image 20240726224839.png]]